Multimodal Data Ingestion Pipeline with Docling and Qdrant

 Setting up Hybrid Retrieval Collections in Qdrant

-A hybrid search strategy combines dense semantic representations (capturing the meaning of sentences) with sparse token frequency indices (capturing exact names, numbers, and codes).
+A hybrid search combines two signals.
+Dense vectors capture the meaning of sentences.
+Sparse token indices capture exact names, numbers, and codes.

 PYTHON